frequently asked questions

 A: Competition elevates running, walking, or fitness work to a higher level; it becomes your SPORT rather than merely a healthy activity.
 It adds purpose and even excitement to everyday exercise routines.
 Deciding to compete or to meet a personal challenge increases commitment; you must train to perform better and avoid injury.
 The run, walk, or workout you completed only when you felt like it becomes a scheduled effort in a training plan, on which all subsequent efforts depend.
 If you are working to reach a fitness goal, cover a longer distance, or finish it in a shorter time, this INVESTMENT in yourself is necessary.
 Training and competing can help you become physically and mentally stronger.
 Identifying, training for, and finishing several to multiple goal races, events, or challenges throughout the year allows you to experience personal accomplishment frequently, which builds confidence.

 How does involving youth in personal competition help to build character?

 When using Earned Runs bibs to design, compete in, and record event results, participants comply with a traditional "honor system" that requires honesty and integrity.
 Involving children and adolescents in EarnedRuns™ activities, especially family or neighborhood events in which trusted adults model these qualities, offers supervised opportunities for them to develop character-enhancing skills and lifelong healthy habits.

 I can decide to personally compete, train, and race without a bib.
 Why do I need EARNED RUNS™?

 A: You may not!
 Some runners or walkers need encouragement and structured support to take their "game" to the level of competition.
-Perhaps there is someone you would like to run with, a reluctant buddy or spouse, but have not been able to get them to start.
+Perhaps there is someone you would like to run, walk, or workout with, a reluctant buddy or spouse, but have not been able to get them to start.
 EARNED RUNS™ could help you convince them, and assist with their entry into the "community" of competitors.

 Is EARNED RUNS meant to replace organized races?